michaelkourlas/node-js2xmlparser/README.md

 ## Tests ##

 js2xmlparser includes a set of tests to verify core functionality.
-You can run the tests using gulp:
+You can run the tests using npm:

 ```
-gulp test
+npm run-script test-prod
 ```

-The `test` target builds the production variant of js2xmlparser before running the tests.
-The `test-prod` target does the same thing, while the `test-dev` target builds the development variant first instead.
+The only difference between the `test-prod` and `test-dev` scripts is that the development version includes source maps.

 ## License ##